Kerry Earnhardt: Racing career

 Earnhardt began racing in 1992 driving street stocks.
 That same season, he raced in the NASCAR Goody's Dash Series.
 He raced at various tracks in 1993, including the East Carolina Motor Speedway near Robersonville, North Carolina and Langley Speedway in Hampton, Virginia.
 He scored two top fives and eight top 10s in 11 races and was the 1992 Rookie of the Year.

-Earnhardt won a pole position and recorded eight top 5s and 40 top 10s as well as 1994 Rookie of the Year honors at his local track, Hickory Motor Speedway, in the NASCAR Dodge Weekly Racing Series.
+Earnhardt won a pole position and recorded eight top-fives and forty top-tens as well as 1994 Rookie of the Year honors at his local track, Hickory Motor Speedway, in the NASCAR Dodge Weekly Racing Series.
 His first NASCAR start came in the Busch Series at Myrtle Beach in 1998.
 After select Busch races in 1998 and 1999, he raced in the Automobile Racing Club of America's ARCA Racing Series in 2000 and 2001 for Dale Earnhardt, Inc. (DEI) using DEI NASCAR Cup Series (known as the Winston Cup Series to 2003) equipment formerly used by Steve Park.
-During this stint, he won four of his 11 starts, with seven top fives and eight top 10s.
+During this stint, he won four of his eleven starts, with seven top-fives and eight top-tens.

 In 2000, Earnhardt made his Winston Cup debut at Michigan driving for Marcis Auto Racing, racing against both his father and his half-brother, Dale Earnhardt Jr. He wrecked out of the race on lap five.
 It was the first of his seven Winston Cup starts.
 In 2001, the same year his father was killed at Daytona, Earnhardt was involved in a massive crash on October 4 in an ARCA race at Charlotte Motor Speedway.
 On lap 63 of 67, Earnhardt had to dodge a lapped car by hitting his brakes, which caused Blaise Alexander's No. 75 car to catch up to Earnhardt.
 Alexander began to inch into the lead when Earnhardt's car made contact with Alexander's, sending Alexander's car head-on into the wall and back into Earnhardt's car, causing Earnhardt to flip over onto his roof and slide into the grass.
 Earnhardt managed to climb out by himself.
 Alexander was given a red flag and the race director called it official, which gave Earnhardt the victory.
 Alexander was pronounced dead in the infield care center at 10:20 p.m.